 You may also choose to pursue a communication internship — many of which count for credit.
 There, you'll apply classroom knowledge and skills to a variety of professional activities, taking away new skills and an impressive resume.

-Classes for organizational communication majors may include:
+Classes for communication - organizational communication emphasis majors may include:

 - Fundamentals of Human Communication